councilofelders/numerbay/docs/docs/tutorial-basics/buy-a-product.md

 Head to the **[Purchases](https://numerbay.ai/purchases)** page.
 Click the **download** button next to your order to view the list of downloadable artifact files.
 Then, click on the file name to download the file.

-If you purchased before Numerai tournament round starts (Saturday 18:00 UTC), artifacts may not be available for immediate download.
+If you purchased before Numerai tournament round starts, artifacts may not be available for immediate download.
 Sellers will be notified of your order and will upload artifacts once the tournament round starts.

-You can download artifacts for the currently active tournament round **until 30 minutes before the round submission deadline** (until Monday 14:00 UTC).
-After Monday 14:00 UTC, the active round will rollover and sale for the next round will open, you cannot download artifacts during rollover and for past rounds.
+You cannot download artifacts for past rounds.

+It is recommended to place orders early so sellers would have enough time to fulfill the upload.

 :::tip Advanced tip